 Are they free to make choices that are best for you?

 Take care when you speak to an audiologist working in some of the larger retail chains.
-Ask them what brands they mainly work with.
+Ask them which brands they mainly work with.

 If you have any needs you consider to be special, ask the audiologist about their experience and expertise in this area.
 You may not find one audiologist that does well in multiple areas, but certain conditions like Profound hearing loss, Meniere’s Disease or severe tinnitus is better served by an audiologist with plenty of experience in this field.

-The worst places to look for a good audiologist
+Other places to find a good audiologist near you

-With all the hearing aid advertising out there it is difficult to know where to start looking for a good audiologist.
-There are some places which are potentially less than ideal to find a good audiologist, which I will mention here.
+With all the hearing aid advertising out there, it is difficult to know where to start looking for a good audiologist.
+There are some places that are potentially less than ideal to find a good audiologist, which I will mention here.

 Beware lead generation sites